-One question I see new Chrome OS users ask often is: ‘How do I take a screenshot on a Chromebook?’
+One question users new to Chrome OS ask is: ‘How do I take a screenshot on a Chromebook?’

-The answer is surprisingly easy once you know how (and it’s why we include the screenshot shortcut in our list of essential Chromebook Keyboard Shortcuts everyone should know about).
+The answer is surprisingly easy, but only once you know how.
+This is why we include the screenshot shortcut in our list of Chromebook Keyboard Shortcuts you need to know.

-Google Chrome OS has a screenshot feature built-in by default.
-You do not need to install a Chrome extension, download a random app, or turn on a hidden feature to take a screenshot on your Chromebook.
+Your Chromebook runs an operating system called Google Chrome OS and this comes with a screenshot feature built-in by default.
+This means you do not need to install a Chrome extension, download a random app, or tussle with a hidden settings to take a screenshot on your Chromebook.

-Assuming you have fingers and a working device, you already have everything you need!
+Assuming you have fingers and a working device you have everything you need to do it.

-To activate the Chromebook equivalent of print screen and take a screenshot press the
+The Chromebook equivalent of print screen is to press the the

 Window Switcher keys at the same time.
 They look like this:

-The screen will flash white for a brief moment then a notification will appear to tell you that a screenshot was taken.
+When you press these keys together the screen will flash white and a screenshot is instantly taken.
+A notification will appear a second or so later to tell you that a screenshot was taken.

 Can I take a cropped screenshot instead?

-If you only want to screenshot a specific area of your screen you can take a cropped shortcut (also known as a partial screenshot).
+If you only need to screenshot a specific area of the screen you can take a cropped shortcut (also known as a partial screenshot) on your Chromebook too.

-window switcher keys on your the Chromebook to activate cropped screenshot mode:
+window switcher keys on your Chromebook to enter cropped screenshot mode:

-As soon as you press this keyboard shortcut the screen will dim and your mouse pointer will turn in a cross-hair.
+When you press this keyboard shortcut your Chromebook screen will dim and your mouse pointer will turn in a cross-hair.

 Click and drag out a box over the portion of the screen you want to take a snap of.
 The moment you lift your fingers off of the touchpad (or stop clicking with a mouse, if you’re using one) the screenshot will be taken.

-As before, you get a notification to tell you the screenshot was successful which you can click on to open the related image in the Files app.
+As before, you get a notification to tell you the screenshot was successful.
+You can click on this to open the related image in the Files app.

 There’s a Screenshot Menu Shortcut too

 Not a fan of fancy finger-flexing keyboard shortcuts?
 No worries!
-Your Chromebook also has a “Take screenshot” option tucked away in the
+Your Chromebook also has a “Take screenshot” option squirrelled away in the

 Settings > More Tools menu: